cordata/training/source/sections/all-about-PHI/what-does-it-mean-for-you.md

-# What Does It Mean For You
+Datica# What Does It Mean For You

 You are expected to be able to:
 1. Recognize PHI that requires protection,